bhumika-aga/FreezeMySeat_Application/README.md

 # 7. Business Requirement

     As an application developer, develop frontend, middleware and deploy the Movie Booking App with below guidelines:
     # Pre-requisite before implementing the user story:

-Create a static database as “Movie” and add the below fields
+        Create a static database as “Movie” and add the below fields:
         • Movie name, Total number of tickets allotted and theatre name (Movie name and theatre name should be of composite primary key)
-There should be a predefined set of tickets assigned to each theatre against each movie.
+        • There should be a predefined set of tickets assigned to each theatre against each movie.
 Just create sample 2 movies with 2 theatres assigned.
 This will be used for the upcoming user story to fetch the data.

 | User Story # | User Story Name | User Story |
 | :---: | :---: | :---: |